HMO licences in the UK: a guide for landlords

 Even if you don’t require an HMO licence, check with your local council if other licensing schemes apply.
 For example, selective licensing might be in place in areas of low housing demand.

-Legal requirements for mandatory HMO licence
+Legal requirements for mandatory HMO licence in the UK

 You need a separate HMO licence for each large HMO you manage.
 To qualify for a licence, you must meet the spatial and safety requirements and have no criminal record or breaches of landlord law.